chainer/chainer/docs/source/tutorial/trainer.rst

     trainer = training.Trainer(updater, (max_epoch, 'epoch'), out='mnist_result')

-The :attr:`~chainer.training.Trainer.out` argument specifies an output directory used to save the log files, the image files of graphs to show the time progress of loss, accuracy, etc. Next, we will explain how to display or save those information by using :class:`~chainer.training.Extension`.
+The :attr:`~chainer.training.Trainer.out` argument specifies an output directory used to save the log files, the image files of plots to show the time progress of loss, accuracy, etc. when you use :class:`~chainer.training.extensions.PlotReport` extension.
+Next, we will explain how to display or save those information by using trainer :class:`~chainer.training.Extension`.

 6. Add Extensions to the Trainer object
 '''''''''''''''''''''''''''''''''''''''